ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

 ## v0.1 Architecture

-PersonaKit v0.1 is split into two components:
+PersonaKit v0.1 is designed as a persona generation service with configuration-driven mappers:

-1. **PersonaKit Core (API)** - The persona engine
+1. **PersonaKit Service (API)** - The persona generation service
    - REST API for observations, mindscapes, personas
    - Background processing of observations
+   - Rule engine for evaluating mapper configurations
-   - Trait extraction and mindscape management
+   - Configuration management and versioning
-   - Persona generation via mappers
+   - Automatic weight adjustment from feedback
    - Minimal CLI for API interaction (e.g., `persona-kit suggest`)

-2. **PersonaKit Companion** - User-facing features
+2. **PersonaKit Workbench** - Developer tools
    - Bootstrap wizard for new users
    - Mock data generator for testing
-   - Example integrations
+   - Example mapper configurations
-   - Onboarding flows

-This separation keeps the core focused on being a robust API that other applications can integrate with.
+   - Configuration testing tools

+3. **Mapper Configurations** - Domain logic as YAML/JSON
+   - Not code - declarative rule definitions
+   - Uploaded via API, not compiled in
+   - Automatically versioned and adjusted by feedback

+This architecture makes PersonaKit a domain-agnostic service that any application can use via API calls.

 ## v0.1 Scope